cartesi/rollups-explorer/packages/domain/README.md

-### Rollup Wagmi Package
+### Rollups Explorer Domain

-This package is responsible to generate all cartesi rollups information and function that works with Wagmi.
+This package is responsible to generate all cartesi graphql information and function.

 The generation happens when the npm-script `codegen` is executed (most of the time called by turborepo tasks).

-> [!IMPORTANT]
-> In case the rollups-v2 library version shall be bumped, also upgrade the `cannon:inspect` npm-script accordingly to the matching version and execute it once to update the contents inside the `/deployments` folder.